58 Dog Breeds That Start With P

 38. Pekingese

-The Pekingese has a lion-like look, and its origin is in China.
+The Pekingese have a lion-like look, and their origin is in China.
 It’s intelligent, bold, and independent.
 These dogs also do well around children and family members.

 39. Pembroke Sheltie

-The Pembroke Sheltie is a hybrid dog that was created by crossing the Shetland Sheepdog with the Pembroke Welsh Corgi.
+The Pembroke Sheltie is a hybrid dog created by crossing the Shetland Sheepdog with the Pembroke Welsh Corgi.

-It is a dog of medium size that possesses a high intelligence level and tends to be overprotective.
+It is a medium-sized dog with a high intelligence level and tends to be overprotective.
 Additionally, it is affectionate and enjoys a good snuggle on the sofa.

 40. Pembroke Welsh Corgi